 Consumer surveys about investing trends are increasingly showing a desire of investors to align their portfolios with their personal values, especially amongst women and Millennials (who themselves are both a growing focus of financial advisors).
 Which in turn has even led Morningstar to launch a new kind of fund rating system, based not on Stars for a fund’s performance, but “Globes” for its effectiveness on Environment, Social, Governance (ESG) factors.

-And for financial advisors who are involved in such SRI/ESG investing, or especially those who want to learn more, the longest-standing conference on the subject is “SRI in the Rockies,” sponsored by sustainable-investing-manager First Affirmative, and now simply known as “The SRI Conference.”
+And for financial advisors who are involved in such SRI/ESG investing, or especially those who want to learn more, the longest-standing conference on the subject is “SRI in the Rockies,” sponsored by sustainable-investing-manager First Affirmative, and now simply known as “The SRI Conference” (nicknamed SRI30).

-The content at The SRI Conference is a blend of discussion on the trends in sustainable investing itself – from new ways to evaluate companies on their environmental, social, and governance (ESG) factors, to new impact investing approaches, and more – and also an opportunity to meet the asset managers that provide SRI investing solutions.
+The content at SRI30 is a blend of discussion on the trends in sustainable investing itself – from new ways to evaluate companies on their environmental, social, and governance (ESG) factors, to new impact investing approaches, and more – and also an opportunity to meet the asset managers that provide SRI investing solutions.

-As a result, The SRI Conference is both helpful for those who want to learn more about SRI investing, those trying to stay on the cutting edge of SRI trends, and financial advisors who perhaps want to add SRI investing solutions for their clients but are trying to figure out what investment solutions, exactly, are appropriate to use, and how to go about actually doing it.
+As a result, SRI30 is both helpful for those who want to learn more about SRI investing, those trying to stay on the cutting edge of SRI trends, and financial advisors who perhaps want to add SRI investing solutions for their clients but are trying to figure out what investment solutions, exactly, are appropriate to use, and how to go about actually doing it.

 Who Should Attend: Financial advisors who want to learn more about SRI investing, and/or are looking for new ideas on how to implement SRI strategies (using widely available funds and asset managers).

-Cost: TBD for 2019, but the 2018 conference is $1,195, or $1,395 for those who sign up for the separate “Advisor Summit Workshop” day of content as well (to go deeper in how to begin implementing SRI investing in your client portfolios for the first time).
+Cost: TBD for 2019, but the 2018 conference was $1,195, or $1,395 for those who sign up for the separate “Advisor Summit Workshop” content as well.
 Nerd’s Eye View readers get an additional 30% off with KITCES discount code (effective for the upcoming 2018 conference as well)!